claireso/journal/README.md

 Note: if you enable web push notifications during the installation, do not forget to update your config file with the public and private key printed in your console

-### Build and run the application
+### Run the application in a development environment

-Set `NODE_ENV` as your environment.
-If you omit to declare your environment, the application will choose your `development` environment by default.

-Example for a development environment:

 ```
-$ NODE_ENV=development npm run build
-$ NODE_ENV=development npm run server
+$ npm run dev
 ```

-Example for a production environment:
+### Build and run the application in a production environment

 ```
-$ NODE_ENV=production npm run build
+$ npm run build
-$ NODE_ENV=production npm run server
+$ npm run start
 ```

-Example for a test environment:
+The application will be running at http://localhost:3000

+To change the default port of the application, add it to the command as follow:

 ```
-$ NODE_ENV=test npm run build
-$ NODE_ENV=test npm run server
+$ npm run start -- -p 4000
 ```

-By default the application will be running at http://localhost:3000

 ![](https://user-images.githubusercontent.com/961038/65306681-44548080-db86-11e9-80d3-d873e3e72b6b.jpg)